 The software testing life cycle (STLC) involves a series of steps that are completed in sequence to ensure a satisfactory outcome.
 These steps include:

-- Test Environment Setup: Before starting the test, the testing environment must be properly set up.
+Before starting the test, the software testing environment must be properly set up.
 This includes determining information such as which version of the software will be tested, what browsers will be tested, and what operations system will be tested.

 Software bugs are not only expensive to fix, but can be dangerous.
 When software does not meet quality assurance, it leaves businesses vulnerable to problems such as data loss or theft.
 Fortunately, testing can help reduce these risks.
-For more information about software testing, reach out to the experts at Orases by calling 301.756.5527 or by requesting a consultation online.
+For more information about software testing, reach out to the custom software development experts at Orases by calling 301.756.5527 or by requesting a consultation online.